-Lipper ratings for Expense reflect the Fund’s expense minimization relative to peers with similar load structures as of 12/31/16.
-The Lipper ratings are subject to change every month and are based on an equal-weight average of percentile ranks for the Expense metrics over three-, five-, 10-year and overall periods.
+Lipper ratings for Total Return reflect the Fund’s historical total return performance relative to peers as of 3/31/19.
+Lipper ratings for Consistent Return reflect the Funds’ historical risk-adjusted returns, adjusted for volatility, relative to peers as of 3/31/19.
+Lipper ratings for Expense reflect the Fund’s expense minimization relative to peers with similar load structures as of 3/31/19.
+The Lipper ratings are subject to change every month and are based on an equal-weight average of percentile ranks for the Total Return, Consistent Return and Expense metrics over three-, five-, 10-year and overall periods.
 The highest 20% of funds in each peer group are named Lipper Leader or a score of 5, the next 20% receive a score of 4, the middle 20% are scored 3, the next 20% are scored 2 and the lowest 20% are scored 1.
-Homestead Value Fund, in Lipper’s multi-cap value classification, received a rating of 5 for the three-, five-, 10-year and overall periods (number of funds rated in parentheses): Expense: Three Year (96 funds), Five Year (93 funds), 10 Year (79 funds) and Overall (96 funds).
-The Homestead Value Fund received a rating of 4 for the Total Return (198 funds) 10-year period.
+Homestead Value Fund, in Lipper’s multi-cap value classification, received a rating of 5 for the three-, five-, 10-year and overall periods (number of funds rated in parentheses): Total Return: Three Year (440 funds), Five Year (378 funds), 10 Year (289 funds) and Overall (440 funds), Consistent Return: Three Year (440 funds), Five Year (378 funds), Ten Year (289) and Overall (440 funds), Expense: Three Year (136 funds), Five Year (128 funds), 10 Year (105 funds) and Overall (136 funds).
 Lipper ratings are not intended to predict future results, and Lipper does not guarantee the accuracy of this information.
 More information is available at lipperleaders.com.

 Senior Equity Portfolio Manager

-Equity funds, in general, are subject to style risk, the chance that returns on stocks within the style category in which the fund invests will trail returns of stocks representing other styles or the market overall.
+Equity securities generally have greater price volatility than fixed-income securities and are subject to issuer risk and market risk.
+Value stocks are subject to the risk that returns on stocks within the style category will trail returns of stocks representing other styles or the market overall.